cplusplusjasper/awesome-resources/tools.md

 [terminal](https://github.com/microsoft/terminal): The new Windows Terminal and the original Windows console host, all in the same place!

 [thefuck](https://github.com/nvbn/thefuck): Magnificent app which corrects your previous console command.

+[the-art-of-command-line](https://github.com/jlevy/the-art-of-command-line): Master the command line, in one page

 [tldr](https://github.com/tldr-pages/tldr): Collaborative cheatsheets for console commands